The Squeak of Concern Understanding Guinea Pig Wheezing

 Respiratory Infections

-Respiratory infections are the most common cause of wheezing in guinea pigs.
-These tiny creatures are susceptible to a variety of bacterial, viral, and fungal infections, which can affect their respiratory tract.
-Some common respiratory infections in guinea pigs include pneumonia, bronchitis, and upper respiratory tract infections.
-These infections can cause inflammation and mucus buildup in the airways, leading to wheezing.
+Respiratory infections are the leading cause of wheezing in guinea pigs.
+These pets are vulnerable to bacterial, viral, and fungal infections that can impact their respiratory system.
+Common respiratory infections affecting guinea pigs include pneumonia, bronchitis, and upper respiratory tract infections (URTI).
+These infections can cause inflammation and mucus accumulation in the airways, leading to wheezing.

 Allergies